 Reed avocados are named after Reuben Reed, who first grew the variety in California.
 They are grown in many regions with warm climates, including Mexico, South America, and Australia.

 photo courtesy GoodEggs

-As the fruit ripens after harvest, its dark green skin with lighter green stipules turns purplish-black.
+As the fruit ripens after harvest, its dark skin with lighter green stipules turns purplish-black.